The My Lai Massacre reveals the reality of warfare: slaughtering cvilians deters resistance.

-A few years ago, a man who lived in Lafayette died, not here in the city but at the VA Hospital in Pineville, Louisiana.
+A few years ago, a man who lived in Lafayette died at the VA Hospital in Pineville, Louisiana.
 I knew him socially.
-I would occasionally see him drinking and chain smoking at Downtown Alive! or one of the numerous festivals Lafayette hosts during the year.
-He typically had a buzz, but I never saw him stumble-drunk.
-I heard from one his friends that he claimed alcohol was his “drug of choice.”
+You could spot him around town, although few ever noticed him; to most people, he was just another man with a beer.
+He could be seen drinking and chain smoking at Downtown Alive! or any of the numerous festivals Lafayette hosts during the year.
+Although he often had a buzz, I never saw him stumble-drunk.
+I heard from one his Army buddies that he claimed alcohol was his “drug of choice.”

 He had good reason to abuse some kind of drug.

 Below left is a picture of the the aftermath in the same military action.
-Click on it for a larger view, and look at it carefully.
+Click on it and look carefully.
 You can see several babies among the dead women; note the dead child at the top edge of the picture.

-There is another reason that this scene is unusual which is not immediately obvious.
-There are no soldiers among the dead.
-There are no men at all.
-Although one source I read estimated almost 200 children under the age of 2 were killed here, in all of the deaths there was not one man of military age.
+There is a reason that this scene is unusual which is not immediately obvious.
+The U.S. soldiers were only slaughtering civilians.
+There is not a single soldier among the dead.
+One source estimated that almost 200 children under the age of 2 were slaughtered, but no men of military age.
 Their absence from the scene is significant to the horror.

 It is also significant for the decision that initiated the slaughter.